bbc/psammead/packages/components/psammead-inline-link/README.md

 This component can be used at any point on a page.

-We have not included typography styles in with this component.
-This is so it is resusable in multiple contexts.
-You can use our existing `psammead-paragraph` for body copy and `psammead-headings` for headlines and subheadings (`h1`s and `h2`s), in this way:
+We have not included any typography styles inside this component.
+This is so it is reusable in multiple contexts.
+For example, you can use `InlineLink` inside our existing `psammead-paragraph` for body copy and `psammead-headings` for headlines and subheadings (`h1`s and `h2`s).

-In a paragraph:
+Example inline link in a paragraph:

 ```jsx
 import InlineLink from '@bbc/psammead-inline-link';